izanger/megaroster/README.md

 ## Day 4 Homework

-Make "move down" work if you haven't already.
+~~Make "move down" work if you haven't already.~~ (Already completed - see Day 3 repo)

-~~Allow the editing of student names after they're already in the list.
-(Gee, it would be nice if I could make that span's _content editable_!)~~
+Allow the editing of student names after they're already in the list.
+(Gee, it would be nice if I could make that span's _content editable_!)
-(Already Completed - See Day 3 repo)

 ### Super Mega Bonus Credit Hyper Fighting